Skip to navigation Skip to content

 • tell them to test their eligibility for JobSeeker Payment (JSP) as a job seeker (or an alternative income support payment, depending on their circumstances) until the course starts or until they can be considered an Austudy student

-Go to Step 5 if the customer is lodging an Austudy claim because they:
+If the customer has lodged an Austudy claim because they:

 • have reached or will soon reach the maximum age for YA